Badshahshvm/Excel-Clone/README.md

 col -> 0 to 25
 How to get the address of a cell

-we gave rowid , colid to every cell while construction to get the address -> rowid+1, charcter(colid+65)
+we gave rowid , colid to every cell while constructio to get the address -> rowid+1, charcter(colid+65)
 How formatting will work in the case of cells